RingCentral API Rate Limits

 Auth 5 requests/minute 60 seconds

-Rate limits can be customized and vary in the following ways: * Rate limits can be assigned to different time intervals, e.g. n calls per minute, per hour, per 5 minutes, etc. * API Groups may also support multiple limits per group, based upon the unique needs and the APIs called by an app.
+Rate limits can be customized and vary in the following ways: * Rate limits can be assigned to different time intervals, e.g. n calls per minute, per hour, per 5 minutes, etc. * Usage plan API groups may also support multiple limits per group, based upon the unique needs and the APIs called by an app.

 How do I determine the rate limit associated with an API?